Turkish artist 'witch hunt' deepens | DW | 15.07.2021

 Exile is the theme in much of his writing.
 "This coup was basically a coup against us — that is, all those who demand freedom and equality," he said.
 "Some were thrown in jail, others fled to all parts of the Earth, still others couldn't leave the country even though they wanted to."

 From exile, he closely follows the situation in his homeland.
 "There are artists who are strongly resisting, despite everything.
-Turkey has a power of resistance thatamazes everyone — and especially the fascist politicians.
-And it is strongest among artists and intellectuals," he says.
+Turkey has a power of resistance that amazes everyone — and especially the fascist politicians.
+And it is strongest among artists and intellectuals," he said.

 Altug explains that those in exile have established their own community — from Zagreb to Berlin to Toronto.